Olamide Zaccheaus Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Season Stats

-- This season Zaccheaus has 13 catches (on 22 targets) for 172 yards and three touchdowns, averaging 21.5 yards per game.
+- Zaccheaus' stat line reveals 13 catches for 172 yards and three touchdowns.
+He averages 21.5 yards per game, and has been targeted 22 times.

-- Zaccheaus has been the target of 7.2% (22 total) of his team's 304 passing attempts this season.
+- So far this season, 7.2% of the 304 passes thrown by his team have gone Zaccheaus' way.

-- Zaccheaus has seen the ball thrown his way four times in the red zone this season, 9.1% of his team's 44 red zone pass attempts.
+- Zaccheaus (four red zone targets) has been the recipient of 9.1% of his team's 44 red zone pass attempts.

 - The Falcons, who rank 24th in the NFL in points scored, have attempted a pass 61.5% of the time while running the football 38.5% of the time.